- About Nordea

 - How will the simplification of the legal structure affect Nordea's services in Finland?

 All banking services will remain the same as before.
 Nordea has a wide range of local operations in Finland, and decisions will still be made close to the customer, as always.

-After the merger in early 2017, Nordea's banking services in Finland will be provided by Nordea Bank AB (publ), Finnish Branch.
+From the beginning of 2017 onwards, Nordea's banking services in Finland are provided by Nordea Bank AB (publ), Finnish Branch.

 - Will the rate on my housing loan change?

 From the customer's point of view nothing will change.
 All services and products related to housing loans will remain unchanged.

 - How will the change affect my investments in funds or unit-linked insurance policies?

 - Can customers continue to seek conciliation in disputes from Finnish consumer authorities, such as the Finnish Financial Ombudsman Bureau (FINE)?

 Yes.
 The simplification of the legal structure does not affect this in any way.

 - Will Nordea's share be quoted on the Helsinki stock exchange also after the change?